Akoya Pearl Grading

 Surface Quality of Pearls

 This Mikimoto grading system deals more with the surface cleanliness of the pearls and their luster.
 Why?
 With over 100 years of pearl culturing and harvesting experience, Japanese Akoya cultured pearls exhibit the widest range of luster found in any pearls in the world.
 In fact, as one climbs up the rungs of the ladder from A to A+, from A+ to AA and from AA to AAA quality, the pearls exhibit more luster.
 In the A, A+, AA and AAA pearl quality grades, one is primarily concerned with the incremental increase of the luster of each of the pearls and surface cleanliness.
 This grading system was specifically designed by Mikimoto to grade pearls from the Japanese Akoya oyster because of the wide range of luster and surface quality produced by this oyster.
 In effect, this grading system does a good job in differentiating the nuances of luster and cleanliness.
 Akoya Pearls are routinely bleached in order to produce a white pearl.
+Cultured Pearls grown in the Akoya Oyster are routinely processed or bleached using propriety methods and their typical nacre thickness range is .15 to .50 according to the GIA (processing ).

 One should know that there are different kinds of pearls, from different oysters whose grading systems are different.
 With the birth of the South Sea pearl from Australia, Indonesia and Tahiti approximately half a century ago, pearl farmers and pearl dealers began using a different grading system to grade the surface cleanliness of white Australian South Sea Pearls and Tahitian pearls.
 Why?
 Because of the South Sea and Tahitian pearl's larger sizes and consistency in luster, pearl dealers are more interested in the surface cleanliness of the pearls.
 Most South Sea pearls have an extremely thick nacre (the skin of the pearl).
 This is why there is more consistency in the luster of South Sea pearls.
 Nacre and luster are often directly correlated.
 Thicker nacre pearls can deliver more luster.
 In contrast, the grading system for Japanese Akoya cultured pearls is concerned with describing the incremental luster of a pearl (combined with a pearl's cleanliness).
 The South Sea pearl grading system, the A, B, C and D nomenclature, is particularly concerned with describing the level of blemishing on the surface of the pearls.